macaroni-os/mark-devkit/README.md

 * `builtin-pypi`: this generator permits to use Pypi JSON API to retrieve releases

+* `custom`: this generator permits to call external script (Bash, Python, etc.) and generate ebuild and Manifest.

 ## Definitions

 In the *autogen* language every block of YAML is called *definition* and is managed